baubels/reinforcement_learners/README.md

 The current environments supported are OpenAI's [Classic Control](https://www.gymlibrary.dev/environments/classic_control/) : `CartPole`, `Acrobot`, and `MountainCar` environments.

+On my computer only Cartpole is relatively quick, the others take more time to run.

-Learners supported: `DQN`, `DDQN`, `REINFORCE`.
+Learners supported: `DQN`, `DDQN`, `REINFORCE`, `ACTOR_CRITIC`.
 Examples can be found in `usage_example.ipynb`.
-Switching between the two nets can be done with one function parameter change.
+Trying different nets is a matter of using a different single-line function.

 This is run successfully on Python 3.10.8, with libraries used found in the `requirements.txt` file.